-Starting in 2012, Giving Tuesday is a day of giving back to nonprofits within the community, either monetarily or by taking action in support of the nonprofit’s mission.
-It’s grown from a simple concept to a global celebratory day of the year, with millions taking part.
-Giving Tuesday is the perfect time for nonprofits to…
+Starting in 2012 in the United States, Giving Tuesday is a day of giving back to nonprofits within the community, either monetarily or by taking action in support of the nonprofit’s mission.
+It was inspired by the various days of shopping following Thanksgiving, including Black Friday, Small Business Saturday, and Cyber Monday.

 It’s grown from a simple concept to a global celebratory day of the year, with millions taking part.
-Giving Tuesday is the perfect time for nonprofits to gear up and launch a fundraising campaign that reaches all potential donors.
+Giving Tuesday is the perfect time for nonprofits to gear up and launch a fundraising campaign to reach potential donors.

 Importance of Giving Tuesday for Nonprofits

 End-of-year giving is a vital time for nonprofit organizations to raise up to a quarter of their annual revenue, and Giving Tuesday serves as the kick-off for the giving season.
 It’s the perfect opportunity to set the tone for end-of-year giving while bringing in significant donations to support mission-based work.

 Because Giving Tuesday has become a worldwide phenomenon, much of the work related to promoting the day and sharing its meaning has already been done.
 However, nonprofits still need a solid strategy to direct donors to their sites and donation pages in the midst of a wide sea of Giving Tuesday solicitations.

 With the right strategy, your nonprofit will be able to stand apart from the crowd this Giving Tuesday to raise more money for your important work.

 Giving Tuesday Toolkit for Nonprofits [Updated for 2023]